 There are a few exotic and rare options dogs can have if you can get your hands on them.
 These are often acquired through hunting and can prove to be quite pricey at the store.

-Alligator: Although only in a few commercial dog foods, alligator is similar to duck.
+Alligator: Although only in a few commercial dog foods, the alligator is similar to duck.
 It has few calories and little fat.
 Since the taste is something like chicken, it’s doubtful that your dog will know the difference.

 Rabbit: Rabbit is good for most dogs, especially ones that go hunting with their owners.
 It has one of the best sources of protein it’s but a little rich in fat.
-However, the gamey flavor of rabbit can be off putting to some dogs.
+However, the gamey flavor of rabbit can be off-putting to some dogs.

 Goat: Goat is a healthy, rich protein that is low in fat.
 But the strong flavor of goat may not be palatable to some dogs.